Soyuz spacecraft ends mission with smooth landing

 Three other ISS crew members - Russia’s Gennady Padalka and Sergei Revin and NASA astronaut Joe Acaba - will remain in orbit.

-Sunday Soyuz’s landing took place two days after China’s Shenzhou 9 spacecraft returned to Earth, ending a mission that put the country’s first woman in space.
+Sunday Soyuz’s landing took place two days after China’s China’s Shenzhou 9 spacecraft returned to Earth, ending a mission that put the country’s first woman in space .

 Although China is far from catching up with the United States and Russia, the Shenzhou 9 marked China’s fourth manned space mission since 2003 and comes as budget restraints and shifting priorities have held back U.S. manned space launches.